Krishna-Aditya-Chikkala/Virus-Expansion-Simulation/README.md

 This code sets up an automated virus expansion simulation using a Tkinter GUI, where the virus spreads on a map image overlay based on a grid system.
-Here’s a breakdown of how the code works:
+Features:

 1.Grid Setup and Initialization:
 The grid is created with dimensions defined by GRID_SIZE_X and GRID_SIZE_Y.